Rhys Dutton

 About

-Rhys is particularly recognised for his leadership in complex litigation, directing multi-disciplinary teams through the intricacies of large-scale disputes and ensuring that every aspect of a case is handled with precision.
-His ability to craft innovative legal strategies and his focus on clear, compelling advocacy have earned him the trust of both clients and colleagues.
+Rhys is particularly recognised for his leadership in complex litigation, directing multi-disciplinary teams through the intricacies of large-scale disputes.
+His ability to craft innovative legal strategies and focus on clear, compelling advocacy have earned him the trust of both clients and colleagues.

 -